aptos-foundation/AIPs/aips/aip-67.md

 OpenID Connect (OIDC) orchestrates authentication by enabling a user to prove their identity to a client application, through the mediation of a trusted identity provider, leveraging the OAuth 2.0 framework for secure interactions.
 Typically, this process involves verifying a signature of the provider with its cryptographic public keys, which are published in format of **JSON Web Key (JWK)**.
 For security purpose, JWKs are rotated periodically, but providers may each have its own rotation schedule, and providers typically do not provide official documentation or notification: client apps are expected to fetch JWKs in an ad-hoc manner.

-[AIP-61: OIDB accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md) introduced a new type of Aptos accounts that are secured through the owner’s existing OIDC accounts (i.e., their Web2 account with an OIDC provider such as Google, GitHub or Apple), and verifying a transaction from such an OIDC account involves verifying a signature of the provider with its JWK.
+[AIP-61: keyless accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md) introduced a new type of Aptos accounts that are secured through the owner’s existing OIDC accounts (i.e., their Web2 account with an OIDC provider such as Google, GitHub or Apple), and verifying a transaction from such an OIDC account involves verifying a signature of the provider with its JWK.
 This requires that validators **agree on the latest JWKs** of every provider that needs to supported.

 This AIP proposes a solution where validators:
 - monitor the OIDC providers' JWKs by directly fetching them;
 - once a JWK change is detected, collaborate with peers to form a quorum-certified JWK update;
-- publish the update on-chain through a [validator transaction](https://github.com/aptos-foundation/AIPs/pull/274/files).
+- publish the update on-chain through a [validator transaction](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-64.md).

 ### Goals

+To have a framework that replicate external JWKs on chain.
 - Functional: for every provider in a given provider set (probably in an on-chain resource), ensure validators agree on its latest JWKs (and probably publish it as another on-chain resource).
 - Non-functional:
     - Security and decentralization: the JWKs should be agreed on by the validator network in a secure and decentralized way, ideally introduce zero extra security assumptions.
-    - Low replication latency: once a provider rotates its JWKs, the blockchain should pick them up as soon as possible to be able to process OIDB-based transactions signed by the new key (i.e., ensure liveness after OIDB accounts are enabled).
+    - Low replication latency: once a provider rotates its JWKs, the blockchain should pick them up as soon as possible.
+      - Without the latest JWKs from provider X, transactions issued by X-based keyless accounts may get rejected.
     - Provider-independence: extra operation required on an OIDC provider's end should be minimized (ideally zero), so new OIDC providers can be supported at a very low cost.
     - DevOps complexity: solutions with lower development & operation complexity is considered cheaper and less risky.

+### Out of Scope

+The following details are not covered in this AIP and probably have their own AIPs.
+- The list of supported OIDC providers.
+- The actual Open ID configuration of each OIDC provider.
+- The actual JWK operation of each OIDC provider.
+- The actual impact and recommended operations for operators.

 ## Motivation

-As explained in the summary, [AIP-61: OIDB accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md) re quires validators agree on the latest JWKs of the OIDC providers.
+As explained in the summary, [AIP-61: keyless accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md) re quires validators agree on the latest JWKs of the OIDC providers.
 This AIP proposes a solution of the functional goal that balances all non-functional needs:
 - the OIDC provider set is assumed to be maintained in an on-chain resource;
 - validators take the OIDC provider set as an input and for each provider, monitor and publish the quorum-certified JWK updates on chain;